fernando24164/flask_api/README.md

 # Flask_api

-A naive example to make a API REST with Flask
+Just another example to make a API REST with Flask

-# Beginning
+## Beginning

 First step, we will be make a virtual environment with python 3.